soltysh/talks/coroutines_generators/article.md

 ```

 If you run it long enough, you'll notice that using this little trick python
 doesn't have any more stack limit.
-What's more the execution does not provide
+What's more, the execution does not provide
 any overhead when run.

 There's still one more modification to our `Task` object I'd like to show you.